Set up your project

 This section will help you with the decisions regarding your subscription, projects, and environments.
 Decisions on these topics will set the path for many decisions later, which will be described in other articles.

 Technically speaking, a project is an organizational unit.
 The content inside a project shares its configuration.
-All content in one project uses the same workflow, the project has a group of users and roles.
-Similarly, a project has its content types and content can be easily interlinked.
-However, each subscription planOpens in a new window comes with a different level of functionality so we recommend you get familiar with your current subscription so that you can switch your plan when desired.
+All content in one project uses the same available workflows, the project has a group of users and roles.
+Similarly, a project has its content types and content can be easily interlinked and divided into collections.

 When deciding how to approach the setup of projects in your organization, think in terms of content reuse, organizational boundaries, and access rights.
 Moreover, break your organizational silos and remove content friction like copying and pasting.